JaredWilliams1/game_of_life/README.md

 `0 0 0 1 0 1    |    1`
 `5 neighbors      cell is on`

-Likewise to remove a neighbor you'd subtrack 2 from the byte.
+Likewise to remove a neighbor you'd subtract 2 from the byte.

 If we want to change the living/dead status of the cell we just add/subtract 1 (modifying the LSB)